jk1982/hackaton-tassel/README.md

 ﻿
 ---

-# 🎤 Name Origin Audio Generator
+# 🎤 Name Audio Generator

 This project is a **C# ASP.NET Core application** that analyzes a given name, detects its possible origin, transliterates it to native script (when applicable), and generates an audio file using ElevenLabs TTS.